jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 You can also do it with the spread operator, which we'll cover in the next section.

-In cases where immutable data is a must, consider using a library like [Immutable.js](https://immutable-js.com/).

 ## The Spread Operator

 The spread operator allows you to "spread" an object into a new object, which lets you copy, merge, and update objects without mutating the originals.